 The Brooklyn Botanical Garden is located in the Prospect Park neighborhood; this 52-acre garden was founded in 1910 and has over 900,000 visitors each year.
 It houses an extensive collection of indoor plants in three climate-controlled pavilions, one each for tropical, warm temperate and desert floras.
 There is also an art gallery and a Children’s Garden that is the oldest continually operating children’s garden within a botanic garden in the world.

-This PDF includes pattern with charts to walk you through every single step of making your own flower Brooklyn, is perfect if you like to crochet on the couch or on the go.
+Option 2: Purchase the printable PDF that includes written instructions pattern to walk you through every single step of making your own Flower Brooklyn, is perfect if you like to crochet on the couch or on the go.
 This is a nicely formatted PDF perfect for your mobile or tablet viewing.
-Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favourites movies, series or apps.
+Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favorites movies, series or apps.

 Also you support Hilaria Fina when buying this printable PDF, so that we can keep offering new contents for you.

 Wrap yarn around two fingers, leaving 7cm long tail.
 Insert hook right to left under the two rows and pick the strand up (the one that leads to the skein), pulling the yarn back under the two rows, YO and pull through the loop (do not count as first stitch).
 Keep working the following stitches into the ring.
 Remove the ring from your fingers and pull the tail end to tight the ring.

 Insert hook in stitch, YO and pull through both loops on hook at once.

 YO, insert hook into the stitch, YO and pull the yarn through the stitch (3 loops on your hook), YO and pull through the first 2 loops on the hook in one go (2 loops remain on the hook), YO again and pull through the remaining 2 loops on the hook.